Bober2244/Bober2244/README.md

-## Hi there 👋, You're on my page
+## Hi there 👋, You're on my gibthu

-I'm a student from Russia
+My name is Sergey and I'm a student from Russia

 ![](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=Bober2244&theme=tokyonight)